-The purpose of the Consensus Standards Development Program (CSDP) is to develop consensus standards for the accreditation of environmental laboratories.
-Accreditation standards are developed by Expert Committees using a consensus process that includes the elements of openness, balance, due process, and consensus as established by Circular A-119 published by the US Office of Management and Budget.
+Accreditation standards are developed by TNI's Expert Committees using a consensus process that includes the elements of openness, balance, due process, and consensus as established by Circular A-119 published by the US Office of Management and Budget.
 Standards have been developed that are widely applicable, and will therefore promote a uniform national program of environmental laboratory accreditation.
-These standards are modular, allowing their assembly into a series of volumes, each specifically designed for a stakeholder group (Laboratories; Accreditation Bodies; Proficiency Test Provider Oversight Bodies; and Field Sampling and Measurement Organizations).
-The standards that have been developed by this program are summarized in Table 1.
+These standards are modular, allowing their assembly into a series of volumes, each specifically designed for a stakeholder group (Laboratories; Accreditation Bodies; Proficiency Test Providers; and Proficiency Test Provider Oversight Bodies).
+The standards that have been developed for NELAP are summarized in Table 1.